This post was first published in 2019 and was updated in 2021.

 The ultimate goal of your benefits communication is an emotional shift from indifferent to engaged.

-To achieve that goal, your presentation must be customized to your audience’s life experiences.
+To achieve that goal, your internal communication must be customized to your audience’s life experiences.
 An open enrollment meeting for senior management won’t match one for employees on the factory floor.

 Consider segmenting your communications for different email lists, focusing on the pain points that create an emotional shift for your audience.
 You may also need to rely on different platforms in order to communicate with different teams.
 If the sales team is always on the road, for example, email may not even be the answer.
-You may want to tell them about your new EAP benefit via text message.
+You may want to tell them about your new EAP benefit via text message or rely on communications broadcast through your benefits app.

 Brainstorm ways to segment your audience and tweak your message.
-HealthJoy’s artificial intelligence-powered virtual assistant, JOY, will personalize messages for users on a one-on-one basis based on their habits—and do it at scale.
+HealthJoy’s virtual assistant, JOY, will personalize messages for users on a one-on-one basis based on their habits, and can and do it at scale.

 The benefits marketplace is in a state of constant change.
 Tools and tech are just one way to provide your employees with a simpler communication experience.
 It’s worth asking: is your benefits package providing the best possible self-service tools to your employees?
-Engagement metrics reveal a lot about the employee benefit experience, so review them every year.
+Engagement metrics reveal a lot about the employee benefits experience, so it can be helpful to review them every year (especially ahead of open enrollment).

 Calculate how much those tools are costing you for every use.
 Even the cheapest tools are expensive when the cost per use skyrockets due to low utilization.
-Give your employees the tools they can use year-round, on their own, then sit back and watch your HR department save hundreds of hours a year.
+The key lies in building a connected experience that draws a straight line from your digital communication to the solution itself.
+When you can broadcast benefits communications through a single tool, then use that same tool to connect employees to healthcare navigation, virtual care, and support tools they can use year-round, employees are far more likely to actually use that tool.
+And your HR team is far more likely to save hundreds of hours a year.

 Read our Employee Assistance Program Guide for more.

-Your employees can lose interest in communication materials in as little as two seconds.
+Your employees can lose interest in your communications in a matter of seconds.
 It’s crucial that you capture their attention and deliver your core message as quickly as possible.
-Yet the typical benefits package consists of over 200 pages of material.
+Yet the typical benefits booklet consists of over 200 pages of material.
 This information overload doesn’t stop after open enrollment ends.
-It’s common to see multi-page emails go out to employees with monthly updates about benefits.
+It’s common to see multi-page emails and other digital communication go out to employees on a monthly basis.
 When the brain sees too much information, it simply disengages.
-That’s why the two-second rule is essential.
+That’s why the “two-second rule” is an essential yardstick for clear communication.

-Make sure anything you produce is scannable, with a simple hierarchy that gives the most important information priority.
-It should only contain the essential message points you are trying to deliver.
-Deliver your employee benefits communication in bite-sized pieces, rather than sending the whole meal.
+Make sure anything you produce is scannable, with a simple hierarchy that gives priority to the most important information.
+It should only contain the most essential points of your message.
+Good communication isn’t good if employees don’t read what you share, so deliver your employee benefits communication in bite-sized pieces, rather than sending the whole meal.

 You’ve heard “a picture is worth a thousand words.”
 So don’t forget to add graphics like on-brand images, authentic photos, animated GIFs, and beautiful fonts to your employee communications.
 According to Xerox, using color in communications increases attention span and recall by 82% and motivation by 80%.
 Need employees to respond during open enrollment?
 Add some color!

-The bottom line: adding relevant graphics to your emails, going beyond text in your presentations, and even dabbling in video makes your message more impactful.
+The bottom line: adding relevant graphics to your emails, going beyond text in your presentations, and even dabbling in video helps your message hit the mark.